 University of Bern: Bern, Switzerland

-The law school offers many courses in English and has put together a package of courses taught in English each fall, which will allow students from Georgetown Law to study, inter alia, including International Intellectual Property, Intellectual Property Advocacy, International Courts and Tribunals, European Data Protection Law, International Environmental Law, and Introduction to Swiss and International Taxation, all taught in English.
-If a student has a strong knowledge of German, he/she would also be welcome to either enroll in or to audit a broader range of law courses taught in German as well.
-Most of our faculty members, as well as most of our students, have a command of the English language, to make socializing and networking easier.
+The law school offers many courses in English and has put together a package of courses taught in English each fall, which will allow students from Georgetown Law to study, inter alia, International Intellectual Property, Intellectual Property Advocacy, International Investment Law, European Data Protection Law, International Trade Regulation, and Introduction to Swiss and International Taxation, all taught in English.
+If a student has a strong knowledge of German, he/she is also welcome to enroll in or to audit a broader range of law courses taught in German.
+Most of our faculty members and most of our students have a command of the English language, which makes socializing and networking easier.

-Should students be interested in spending their 1L summer beforehand in Switzerland, they might also want to consider applying for internships at many of the international organizations in Switzerland, companies, and financial institutions based in Switzerland.
-Georgetown's agreement with the University of Bern allows a total of up to five students to study in Bern during the fall semester.
-In 2017, the University of Bern hosted 2 Georgetown students.
+Should students be interested in spending their 1L summer beforehand in Switzerland, they might want to consider applying for internships at many of the international organizations, companies, and financial institutions based in Switzerland.
+Georgetown’s agreement with the University of Bern allows up to five students to study in Bern during the fall semester.
+In 2019, the University of Bern did not host a Georgetown student.